benjamincrozat/content/articles/check-laravel-version.md

 ### Using the `php artisan about` command

-The about command not only displays the Laravel version but also other helpful information about your project such as the version of PHP you're running on, Composer's version, cache drivers, etc.
+The about command Artisan offers not only displays the Laravel version but also other helpful information about your project such as the version of PHP you're running on, Composer's version, cache drivers, etc.

 However, it's important to note that the about command is only available in Laravel version 8 or later.